Taxation of international executives

 |Property or lease premium or transfer value||SDLT rate|

-From 26 November 2015, a new 3% surcharge applies to acquisitions of second (or third, fourth etc) residential properties; the 3% is added to the normal SDLT rate.
+From 26 November 2015, a new 3 percent surcharge applies to acquisitions of second (or third, fourth etc.) residential properties; the 3 percent is added to the normal SDLT rate.
 Foreign residential property counts for the purposes of the surcharge.
 Relief is available if the property is to replace a main residence but the main residence has not yet been sold.

 In Scotland SDLT does not apply; instead a Land and Buildings Transaction Tax (LBTT) applies.
 From April 2018, Land Transaction Tax (LTT) will replace SDLT for land transactions in Wales, subject to transitional provisions.
 LTT also differs from SDLT (and LBTT) in a number of respects, including tax rates and tax bands.

 This is a complex subject, and specific advice should be sought in advance about any particular transaction being considered.

 Are there sales and/or value-added taxes in the United Kingdom?

 The United Kingdom imposes value-added tax (VAT).
 The system is administered by HMRC.
 VAT is a tax on consumer expenditure.
 Businesses (where they are VAT registered and fully taxable) do not bear the final costs of VAT.
 They are able to charge VAT on the supplies that they make (output VAT) and recover VAT on purchases that they have made (input VAT).

 There are currently three rates of VAT - standard rate (20 percent, which is charged on the provision of most goods and services), zero rate (0 percent, which is charged on items such as food, books and children’s clothing), and reduced rate (5 percent, which is charged on fuel amongst others).
 Attributable input VAT is recoverable on these supplies by businesses.